Museum Hours are Wed-Fri 10:00-4:00

 The idea for Safety Bear came in the summer of 1975 between Troopers Ed Rhodes and Bill Farber.
-Disneyworld designed and created the first Safety Bear, which is on display in the Alaska Law Enforcement Museum.
+The Disney corporation designed and fabricated the first Safety Bear, which is on display in the Alaska Law Enforcement Museum.
 The program evolved to include the Safety Bear coloring book, the Safety Bear I.D.
 Card, and Safety Bear Reflectors.
-The impact the program has had on children in Alaska cannot be overstated.
+The impact the program has had on children across Alaska cannot be overstated.

-An exciting program for highschoolers to do over summer vacation, the CSI Camp lets them discover the secrets of investigating crime scenes.
-Sponsored by FOAST, it's run by Law Enforcement officers and instructed by scientists from the State Crime Lab as well as other CSI affiliates.
+An exciting program for high schoolers to do over summer vacation, the CSI Camp lets them discover the secrets of investigating crime scenes.
+Facilitated by FOAST, it's run by Law Enforcement officers and instructed by scientists from the State Crime Lab as well as other CSI affiliates.

 Students experience hands-on processing of a crime scene and direct contact with all the science-related elements of forensics.
-The camp’s mission is to nurture and develop long term interest in science and possibly a career in CSI.
+The camp’s mission is to nurture and develop long term interest in science and potentially a career in CSI.